pantheon-systems/documentation/source/content/plugins-known-issues.md

 ## Query Monitor

 **Issue:** The [Query Monitor](https://wordpress.org/plugins/query-monitor/) plugin creates a symlink with an absolute path, which will only work on the appserver where the plugin was installed.
 The plugin is not fully designed for cloud or multi server environments.
+Additionally, the plugin can create large amounts of logs which can cause performance and file system issues.

 **Alternatives:** Pantheon has tools in place to monitor database queries: